Hojo Cuff

 Step by step

 A view from above of two legs in a seated position, wearing a white bodysuit.
 A doubled blue rope has been tied around the left leg, just above the knee.
-The running end of the rope is pulled to the right, going over the right leg.
+The working end of the rope is pulled to the right, going over the right leg.

 1Tie your favorite column tie around your left leg and run the rope over to your right leg.

 A closeup of the right leg.
 The rope enters from the left of the image and makes two clockwise wraps around the leg, with each wrap closer to the body than the previous one.
-The running end then exits to the right of the image.
+The working end then exits to the right of the image.

 2Make two wraps around your right leg, moving up the leg toward your body.